Financial crisis

 A financial crisis is any of a broad variety of situations in which some financial assets suddenly lose a large part of their nominal value.
+A broader reduction of economic activity affecting the whole economy is known as an economic crisis.
 In the 19th and early 20th centuries, many financial crises were associated with banking panics, and many recessions coincided with these panics.
 Other situations that are often called financial crises include stock market crashes and the bursting of other financial bubbles, currency crises, and sovereign defaults.
-Financial crises directly result in a loss of paper wealth but do not necessarily result in significant changes in the real economy (e.g. the crisis resulting from the famous tulip mania bubble in the 17th century).
+Financial crises directly result in a loss of paper wealth but do not necessarily result in significant changes in the real economy (for example, the crisis resulting from the famous tulip mania bubble in the 17th century).

 Many economists have offered theories about how financial crises develop and how they could be prevented.
-There is no consensus, however, and financial crises continue to occur from time to time.
+There is little consensus and financial crises continue to occur from time to time.
+It is apparent however that a consistent feature of both economic (and other applied finance disciplines) is the obvious inability to predict and avert financial crises.
+This realization raises the question as to what is known and also capable of being known (i.e. the epistemology) within economics and applied finance.
+It has been argued that the assumptions of unique, well-defined causal chains being present in economic thinking, models and data, could, in part, explain why financial crises are often inherent and unavoidable.

 Types

 Banking crisis

 When a bank suffers a sudden rush of withdrawals by depositors, this is called a bank run.
 Since banks lend out most of the cash they receive in deposits (see fractional-reserve banking), it is difficult for them to quickly pay back all deposits if these are suddenly demanded, so a run renders the bank insolvent, causing customers to lose their deposits, to the extent that they are not covered by deposit insurance.
 An event in which bank runs are widespread is called a systemic banking crisis or banking panic.

 Examples of bank runs include the run on the Bank of the United States in 1931 and the run on Northern Rock in 2007.
 Banking crises generally occur after periods of risky lending and resulting loan defaults.